Rechargeable non-aqueous metal–oxygen batteries Faraday Discussion

 • Access to all journal paper pdf “pre-prints” before the meeting

-• Access to recordings of all scientific sessions post-event
+• Access to recordings of scientific presentations post-event

 • *A copy of the Faraday Discussions journal volume, issued approximately 5 months after the meeting, containing all papers presented at the meeting and accompanying discussion comments.

-In-person registration fees are as follows (subject to VAT at the prevailing rate):
+In-person registration fees are as follows:

 Early bird